A breakdown and guide to the Commodore .PRG file format, and creating and running prg files on the VIC-20.

 JMP DONE ; loop to keep msg on screen; RESTORE to quit

-NOTE The 2-section layout here is merely a personal design choice.
+NOTE The 2-section layout here is merely a design choice.
 It has pros and cons.
-Modifications to the DATA section, such as adding or removing a byte, will alter any hardcoded addresses in the assembly code below.
-Hence, this particular layout is a personal preference, not an ideal; however, in 6502 assembly, moving things around and making changes necessarily can alter any hardcoded addresses, so there is no real winning it.
+Modifications to the DATA section, such as adding or removing a byte, will alter any hardcoded addresses in the assembly code below; having to fetch data too far from instructions can result in more frequently crossing page boundaries.
+Then again, in 6502 assembly, moving things around and making changes necessarily can alter any hardcoded addresses, plus having data scattered throughout the file can be hard to maintain - so there is no real winning it.
 I like the consistency in sources of error if I stick to one particular schema.

 The program itself is fairly straightforward: load the elements of an array (representing the petscii code for the chars in the string) using the X register as an offset (Addressing mode: Absolute,X).
 X is pushed and pulled from the stack at the top and bottom of each loop to preserve its value across calls to the PRINT_CHAR kernel subroutine.